coyote/calcentral/README.md

     ``` bash
     export JRUBY_OPTS="-Xcext.enabled=true -X-C -J-Xms900m -J-Xmx1200m -J-XX:MaxPermSize=500m --headless -J-XX:+TieredCompilation -J-XX:TieredStopAtLevel=1 -J-Xcompile.invokedynamic=false -J-XX:+UseConcMarkSweepGC"
     ```

+1. Use Theine to accelerate the loading of rails:

+    [Theine](https://github.com/mrbrdo/theine) works to keep a Rails process loaded, so that various tasks (rake, rails c, rails s, rspec etc.) will start considerably faster.
+It is not added the Gemfile, but should be available in the development directory.
+The following results are showing for using it will CalCentral:

+    running:
+    ```bash
+    time rails r 'puts "Hello World"'
+    ```
+    (server output snipped, logs and the command result)

+    gave the times:
+    ```bash
+    real 0m39.580s
+    user 1m0.705s
+    sys 0m3.682s
+    ```
+    And running:
+    ```bash
+    time theine r puts 'puts "Hello Word"'
+    ```

+    gave the following very much shorter run time:

+    ```bash
+    real 0m7.531s
+    user 0m10.588s
+    sys 0m0.319s
+    ```

 1. Download and install xvfb.
 On a Mac, you get xvfb by [installing XQuartz](http://xquartz.macosforge.org/landing/).